aniketshedge/tds-project-2-tester/README.md

 # For example, a proxy or self-hosted server that speaks the same API.
 # If omitted, the official OpenAI API base URL is used by default.
 # OPENAI_BASE_URL=https://your-custom-endpoint.example.com/v1

+# Optional: override the model used by the tester.
+# Defaults to gpt-5-nano.
+For reasoning models like gpt-5.1, the tester
+# will automatically set effort=low for generations.
+# OPENAI_MODEL=gpt-5.1

+# Optional: development-only TLS bypass for self-signed / intercepted HTTPS.
+# DO NOT enable this in production; it disables certificate verification for
+# OpenAI requests made by this tester.
+# OPENAI_INSECURE_SKIP_VERIFY=false
 ```

 - If `OPENAI_API_KEY` is **missing or invalid**, the app still runs, but: